 The Chief Operating Officer is responsible for: a) the licence-related activities of the Group; b) maintaining and applying the Group’s Health, Safety, Security and Environment (HSSE) Policy; c) the Group’s Procurement Policy and; d) in conjunction with the Finance Director, the Group’s policies and procedures relating to risk management.

-The non-executive directors work part time, approximately three to four full days each month, with additional time commitments depending on new Company developments as they arise.
-The Board considers that both of the non-executive directors, Marcus Stanton and Frank Moxon, are independent in character and judgement.
+The Non-Executive Directors work part time, approximately four to six full days each month, with additional time commitments depending on new Company developments as they arise.
+The Board considers that both of the Non-Executive Directors, Marcus Stanton and Frank Moxon, are independent in character and judgement.
 Although both have shareholdings (acquired with their own funds) and limited share options (granted as part of the annual remuneration process and approved by the Board), the Board considers that this does not impair their judgement.

 There is a formal schedule of matters specifically reserved for the Board, in addition to the formal matters required to be considered by the Board under the Companies Act.
 This list includes matters relating to: a) strategy and policy; b) acquisition and divestment proposals; c) approval of major capital investments; d) risk management policy; e) proposals from the Audit Committee, the Remuneration Committee and the Nomination Committee; f) significant financing matters; and g) statutory reporting to shareholders.